 If remediation is unsatisfactory, CSC involves a mediator.

-If mediation fails, a binding Independent Appeals Panel is initiated.
+If mediation fails, a binding Independent Review Panel is initiated.

 [After CCWG work stream 1 accountability mechanisms are approved, the applicable steps for the IANA processes should be added to this process]

-Annex J - Root Zone Emergency Process [DT M]
+Annex L - Root Zone Emergency Process [DT M]

 As well as general staff availability during standard business hours, the IANA Functions Operator will continue to provide TLD managers with a 24×7 emergency contact number that allows TLD managers to quickly reach IANA Functions Operator to declare an emergency and seek to expedite a Root Zone change request.
 IANA Functions Operator will execute such changes in accordance with the obligations of the standard root zone management workflow as expeditiously as possible.
 This prioritization will include performing emergency reviews of the request as the first priority, out of ordinary business hours if necessary, and informing its contacts at the Root Zone Maintainer of any pending changes that will require priority authorization and implementation.